dechabot/server-side-extension/examples/python/GetStarted.md

    Insert the value for `<examplename>` from the table above for the selected example.
 6. Start QlikView Server and open the app for the example you chose.

+## Configuring all Python examples at once (except Qlik Sense Enterprise)
+In order to use all three Python examples in parallel, all you have to do is to map a different name to each port on the same line in *Settings.ini*:
+`SSEPlugin=Script,localhost:50051;HelloWorld,localhost:50052;Column,localhost:50053;`